-Parents are encouraged to use our school electronic grade book, Skyward to monitor their student's progress on a regular basis.
+Parents/Guardians are encouraged to use our school electronic grade book, Skyward, to monitor their student's progress on a regular basis.
 Report cards are posted on Skyward shortly after the end of each quarter.
-Parents without internet should contact the school for assistance.
-Parent-Student-Teacher conferences will be held once a semester.
+Parents/Guardians without internet access should contact the school for assistance.
+Parent/Guardian-Student-Teacher conferences will be held once a semester for the middle school and one time per quarter for the high school.